EtienneRallu/Nukes/README.md

 #### Deployed version

-Visit the online version of the app *URL*
+Visit the online version of the app https://geoinf2.herokuapp.com/

 #### Contributors